Neural-network methods for two-dimensional finite-source reflector design: Discussion

 One natural application domain for the two-dimensional method presented here is the design of rotationally symmetric three-dimensional reflectors.
-In such systems, the 2D reflector profile can be interpreted as a meridional cross-section, and the corresponding 3D reflector is obtained by revolving this profile around the optical axis.
-Under the assumption that only meridional rays---those lying in planes containing the axis of symmetry---contribute to the far field, the 3D design problem reduces to the 2D problem solved here.
+In such systems, the two-dimensional reflector profile can be interpreted as a meridional cross-section, and the corresponding three-dimensional reflector is obtained by revolving this profile around the optical axis.
+Under the assumption that only meridional rays---those lying in planes containing the axis of symmetry---contribute to the far field, the three-dimensional design problem reduces to the two-dimensional problem solved here.
 However, this approximation neglects skew rays, which do not pass through the axis of symmetry and can carry significant energy, particularly for spatially extended sources.
 The accuracy of the meridional-only approximation therefore depends on the source geometry and the ratio of source extent to reflector distance.